 These application components fall into three categories in the Inspire!
 Grants for Small Museums funding opportunity.

 The first is that of Required Documents.
-All applications must include the documents listed here.
-Omission of even just one might result in the exclusion of your application from further consideration.
+All applications must include the documents here.

+The omission of even just one might result in the exclusion of your application from further consideration.

 Also important to note are page limits.
 If you exceed the page limit specified in the Notice of Funding Opportunity, we must remove the extras before your application goes out for review.

-That means your reviewer may well see a paragraph or sentence end in mid air and will wonder about your planning skills and your attentiveness to detail.
-Make sure your content fits into the page limits specified and make sure the number of pages holds when you convert your document to a PDF.
+That means your reviewer may well see a paragraph or sentence and in mid air and will wonder about your planning skills and your attentiveness to detail.

+Make sure your content fits into the page limits specified and make sure the number of pages pulls when you convert your document to a PDF.

-Two of our required forms are ones you will download through Grants.gov, and they are dynamic.
-By that I mean that your answers to certain questions will determine which questions you see next.
-These are the IMLS Supplementary Information Form (including Abstract) and the IMLS Museum Program Information Form.
-These replace the IMLS Program Information Sheet that has long been part of our application process.
+Two of our required forms are ones you will download through Grants dot gov and they are dynamic.
+By that, I mean that your answers to certain questions will determine which questions you see next.

+These are the IMLS Supplementary Information Form, including abstract, and the IMLS Museum Program Information Form.

+These replace the IMLS Program Information Sheet that has been long part of our application process.